process-analytics/bpmn-visualization-tutorial-getting-started/README.md

 ## Content
 The following information is visualized:
 - Running instances and their number ⚙️
-- State of instances: whether or not they predefined KPIs ⏱️ are violated:
+- State of instances: whether they predefined KPIs ⏱️ are violated:
     - Two KPIs are considered: completion and waiting time of activities.
-    - Two levels of violation are defined: risky 🟠 and criticial 🔴.
+    - Two levels of violation are defined: risky 🟠 and critical 🔴.

 ## Visualization